 Think about the word ‘community’—it shares the same root word as ‘communication.’

-The best event platforms are designed to make it easy for your community members to connect with each other in a variety of ways, whether it’s liking a comment in a chat thread, booking an appointment to meet in person, or joining a 1:1 or group video meeting.
+The best event platforms are designed to make it easy for your community members to connect with each other in a variety of ways, whether it’s liking a comment in a chat thread, booking an appointment to meet in person via booking apps, or joining a 1:1 or group video meeting.
 In other words, you can think of it as your own private social network where you maintain full control of the branding and community standards.

 This offers benefits at every stage of the attendee journey—which now extends all year round.
 Allowing attendees to connect through their common interests before the event helps to break the ice leading up to the big day.
 At the event itself, attendees will have even more opportunities to share thoughts, common challenges, and ideas through discussions and interactive breakout sessions on the event platform.
 And you’ll know that you’ve successfully engaged your audience when your attendees choose to keep in touch and share learnings throughout the rest of the year.